 Here’s the map, provided by HAM Operator Brian Whelan.
 Do you see that little red dot in the map?
 That little red dot is I; and, I am in my car at that red-dot’s location in the car — balls-on accurate.
 I’m very pleased with the results of the HD1GPS.

-The HD1GPS also resolve the issue of the sticker covering up the pressure vent.
+The HD1GPS also resolved the issue of the sticker covering up the pressure vent.
 Ailunce put a little hole in the sticker for air pressure changes.
 When the HD1 first came out, several units did not have the hole in the sticker — when we brought it up to Ailunce’s attention, they immediately rectified the sticker vent issue.

 Now, I know it’s not proper to compare a $1100 Motorola transceiver XPR 7550e to a $200 Ailunce HD1GPS, but I don’t care — I’m gonna do it anyway.